nesi/nesi-webportal-test/nesi_hpc_calculator/README.md

 Run tests
 ---------
+Run 'lettuce' in the top-level folder of this module (nesi_hpc_calculator).
-Run 'lettuce' (command is available after installing the dependencies) in the top-level folder.
+Note: The command 'lettuce' is available after the dependencies are installed.

 Understand what is tested and how to add test cases
 ---------------------------------------------------